AndrewLaganaro/Store_Sales_Analysis/README.en.md

 #### 💻🔌🐍Api detailed Scheme

-The ```/Telegram``` endpoint only communicates with the Telegram servers and thereby with the Telegram bot, whereas the ```/Predict``` endpoint is exposed to the web so the frontend can interact with and send requests to it as desired by the user from the wed application.
+The ```/Telegram``` endpoint only communicates with the Telegram servers and thereby with the Telegram bot, whereas the ```/Predict``` endpoint is exposed to the web so the frontend can interact with and send requests to it as desired by the user from the web application.

 <img src="Project/Schemes/App_Detailed_Scheme.png" min-width="800px" max-width="800px" width="700px" align="center" alt="Classes_Data_Science">